 Then, select your old permalinks setting, in general, it’s recommended to use “post-name” for blogs, and “day and name” for news and magazine websites.
 This is not a rule, but, remember that you have to save the same link structure for your blog.

-After selecting the right option, click on Save Changes button.
+After selecting the right option, click on the Save Changes button.

 That’s how to change permalinks in WordPress.
 Now, your permalinks will work again after rewriting the WordPress engine automatically.
 You need to refresh your browser, and then, visit one of your old posts to verify if your permalinks work again.

 If your server doesn’t allow you to rewrite the rules automatically for security reasons, all you have to do is to add the below code in your Htaccess file.
 That will rewrite the WordPress engine manually to reset all your WordPress permalinks.
 It will show you the same URL structure exactly like the one that you’ve previously selected from the dashboard.

 At the same time, you will get the latest permalinks that you’ve used before the error appears.

 If you don’t have an idea on how to do that, log in to cPanel, and locate your ”file manager” to open it.

 You will get all your blog root files, search for ”.htaccess” as the next screenshot example.